 There are many good restaurants in Hungary tailored to a variety of budgets, so the amount spent on eating out really depends on which choice of restaurant.
 It’s entirely possible to eat out on a small budget, though this will, of course, cost more than cooking at home.

 Remember that tipping is mandatory in Hungary and should be taken into account when budgeting to eat out.

 Imported wine and beer are pricey, but expats fond of a drink or two will be pleased to know that Hungarian wine and beer are of good quality and is much friendlier on the wallet.

 Understanding the Hungarians

 An expat in Hungary knows real Hungarians when he meets them.
-They’re always polite, even in the most casual occasions.
+They’re always polite, even on the most casual occasions.
 For example, someone who is already in an elevator will push the right floor number for the one who has just entered.
 Love of family is another endearing thing about the people of Hungary.
-They particularly enjoy family gatherings, especially when everybody has started to become busy and to enjoy each other’s company has become almost impossible.
+They particularly enjoy family gatherings, especially when everybody has started to become busy and enjoying each other’s company has become almost impossible.
 During these parties, they like to drink beer and be merry, although they are also known for being wine lovers.

 Although they like the idea of merrymaking, Hungarians can also be hot-tempered.
 It is said that Hungarian emotions always come in extremes – one can be very cheerful one moment and furious the next.
 It is important for those moving to Hungary to know about these common traits among the locals, so they know what to expect and how to react.